 The True Origins of Root Beer

-Root beer stems from the creation of “small beers,” or a kind of beverage that could either be non-alcoholic or alcoholic that was flavored with bark, roots, and herbs.
+This type of beer stems from the creation of “small beers,” or a kind of beverage that could either be non-alcoholic or alcoholic that was flavored with bark, roots, and herbs.
 Does sarsaparilla and birch beer ring any bells?
 Root beer is the same.

 Fun Facts and History About Root Beer Brands

-While Hires’ brand was well-off for a while, his root beer also spawned a lot of competition.
+While Hires’ brand was well-off for a while, his beer also spawned a lot of competition.
 Many of the brands that started up to combat Hires’ root beer empire still exist.
 Here are some of the most well-known:

 - A & W: In 1919, the founder of A & W, Roy Allen, purchased a root beer recipe and used it to make his own blend in Lodi, California.
 In 1920, Allen and Frank Wright came together to create the A & W brand.
-By 1924, they purchased the trademark for their root beer.
+By 1924, they purchased the trademark for their beer.
 Now, A & W is one of the best-selling root beers in the entire world.

-- Mug Root Beer: Did you know that Mug Root Beer was originally “Belfast Root Beer” during the 1940s?
+- Mug Root Beer: Did you know that Mug Root Beer was original “Belfast Root Beer” during the 1940s?
 Down the road, the Belfast Beverage Company renamed the drink Mug Old Fashioned Root Beer, but the name was soon shortened.
 PepsiCo currently manufactures and ships Mug Root Beer.

 - Barq’s: Debuting in 1898, Barq’s was a direct contestant for root beer brand supremacy from the beginning.
 Barq’s was created by Edward Barq and then bottled and sold by Edward and Gaston Barq as part of the Barq’s Brothers Bottling Company.
 The company was founded in 1890 in New Orleans’ French Quarter.
-The Barq family continues to own the brand, but Coca-Cola manufacturers the root beer.
+The Barq family continues to own the brand, but Coca-Cola manufactures the root beer.

-- Dad’s: In the 1930s, Barney Berns and Ely Klapman came up with the recipe for Dad’s root beer.
+- Dad’s: In the 1930s, Barney Berns and Ely Klapman came up with the recipe for Dad’s beer.
 This was the first product to ever use the six-pack packaging style that the Atlanta Paper Company had invented in the 1940s.